andremann/SKG-IF/docs/source/products.rst

 hasContribution
 ---------------------
 :Description: It models the contribution of the research result.
-It can also reference to the organization(s) to which the :ref:`Person <Person>` was affiliated when generating this product.
+It can also reference to the :ref:`Organisation <Organisation>`(s) to which the :ref:`Person <Person>` was affiliated when generating this product.
 For this relation the :ref:`Person <Person>` is an entity in the SKG.
 :Use: Optional (0..*)
 :Source: research product
 :Target: Contribution